aps19/hybrid_movie_recommender_system/README.md

 **Data Setup**
 1. Download MovieLens 25M from [MovieLens](https://grouplens.org/datasets/movielens/25m/).
-2. Unzip to `ml-25m` in the project root.
+2. Unzip `ml-25m.zip` in the project root.
 Ensure CSV files are inside.

 **Usage**
 - Run `rc_final.ipynb`.
+- Run a single part at a time.
+- Use `factor_of_data` to load only a subset of original MovieLens dataset.
 - Follow comments in the notebook for guidance.

 **Features**